 - All these developments also create jobs, and they all grow from putting our focus on one of the most basic of human qualities: curiosity, the quality of continuing to ask, "Why?"

-The Fermilab budget for FY2001 is $277 million, or about 10% above the total value of the contract Alex Rodriguez signed with baseball's Texas Rangers in January 2000.
-The FY01 budget for the U.S. Department of Energy's Office of Science, which administers the system of 17 DOE national laboratories (Fermilab and 16 others), is $3.18 billion.
-That's a lot of money, but here's a comparison: the proposed FY01 defense funding levels for basic and applied scientific research, development, test and evaluation are $6.02 billion for the U.S. Army; $9.22 billion for the U.S. Navy; and $13.76 billion for the U.S. Air Force, for a total of $29 billion in scientific research for defense.
-Thus, the total funding for all 17 national laboratories is about 11percent of the R&D budget for defense.
-The funding for the entire field of U.S. High-Energy Physics is $726 million; the annual budget for CERN, the European Particle Physics Laboratory in Geneva, Switzerland, is about $617.7 million (converted from 1.1 billion Swiss francs).
+The Fermilab budget for FY2001 was $277 million, or about 10% above the total value of the contract Alex Rodriguez signed with baseball's Texas Rangers in January 2000.
+The FY2001 budget for the U.S. Department of Energy's Office of Science, which administers the system of 17 DOE national laboratories (Fermilab and 16 others), was $3.18 billion.
+That's a lot of money, but here's a comparison: the proposed FY2001 defense funding levels for basic and applied scientific research, development, test and evaluation were $6.02 billion for the U.S. Army; $9.22 billion for the U.S. Navy; and $13.76 billion for the U.S. Air Force, for a total of $29 billion in scientific research for defense.
+Thus, in FY2001 the total funding for all 17 national laboratories was about 11 percent of the R&D budget for defense.
+The funding for the entire field of U.S. High-Energy Physics was $726 million; the annual budget for CERN, the European Particle Physics Laboratory in Geneva, Switzerland, was about $617.7 million (converted from 1.1 billion Swiss francs).

 View URA reports